You can use Databricks for near real-time data ingestion, processing, machine learning, and AI for streaming data.

 Apache Spark Structured Streaming is a near-real time processing engine that offers end-to-end fault tolerance with exactly-once processing guarantees using familiar Spark APIs.
 Structured Streaming lets you express computation on streaming data in the same way you express a batch computation on static data.
 The Structured Streaming engine performs the computation incrementally and continuously updates the result as streaming data arrives.
-For an overview of Structured Streaming, see the Apache Spark Structured Streaming Programming Guide.

 For information about using Structured Streaming with Unity Catalog, see Using Unity Catalog with Structured Streaming.